 Once a roadmap is drawn, demand can be expected in a planned manner.
 It is these roadmaps that are stock (assets), and demand is generated as the stock is accumulated.

-For the fourth quarter of the term ended March 2020, the ratio of planned demand in total sales was at 4.2%.
+For the second quarter of the term ending March 2021, the ratio of planned demand in total sales was at 4.0%.
 The Company's target is to raise it to 50% in the fourth quarter of fiscal 2024.